dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 bit strings.

 A bit string b = (b[0], b[1], ..., b[|b|-1]) is converted to an octet
-string by taking bits from left to right, packing those from the least significant bit of each octet to the most significant bit, and moving to the next octet when each octet fills up.
+string (or byte array) by taking bits from left to right, packing those from the least significant bit of each octet to the most significant bit, and moving to the next octet when each octet fills up.
 For example, the 16-bit bit string (b[0], b[1], ..., b[15]) is converted into two octets f and g (in this order) as

 ~~~
 f = b[7] * 2^7 + b[6] * 2^6 + b[5] * 2^5 + b[4] * 2^4 + b[3] * 2^3 + ...